-Brant Allen, Katie Senft, and Brandon Berry regularly don their wetsuits to collect samples of the attached algae that grows along Tahoe's shoreline.
+Brant Allen and Scott Hackley regularly don their wetsuits to collect samples of the attached algae that grows along Tahoe's shoreline.
 Attached algae, or periphyton, are good indicators of localized nutrients entering the lake.
 Researchers from TERC snorkel sections of the shoreline to monitor levels of periphyton growth around the lake five times per year by collecting it from submerged rocks at nine routine sites and measuring chlorophyll content to estimate algal biomass.
-An additional 25 sites are visited during the heaviest spring growth to provide more detailed information on distribution each year.
-Researchers have been studying the attached algae in the shore zone of Lake Tahoe for the past 37 years, one of the longest datasets available for a lake like Tahoe.
+An additional 40 sites are visited during the heaviest spring growth to provide more detailed information on distribution each year.
+Researchers have been studying the attached algae in the shore zone of Lake Tahoe for the past 25 years.

-While the steady loss in lake clarity is sometimes difficult to visualize, the seasonal proliferation of periphyton is an easily observed by the public.
-This green "ring around the collar" appears as a troubling sign to those expecting a pristine Tahoe aesthetic.
+While the steady loss in lake clarity is sometimes difficult to visualize, the proliferation of periphyton is a clear indicator to the public that the lake is changing in a detrimental way.
+The monitoring has indicated that there is a greater amount of growth in lakeshore areas where the upland is more developed.
+This green "ring around the collar" is a telltale indicator that Tahoe is changing.
 Thick, green or white expanses of periphyton biomass often coat the shoreline in portions of the lake during the spring.
 When this material dies and breaks free, beaches can be fouled with decaying organic matter that washes onshore.
 The nearshore periphyton can significantly affect the aesthetic and beneficial uses of the shore zone.
 The purpose of the periphyton-monitoring task is to assess the levels of nearshore periphyton growth around the lake.